scruel/idea-chelper/README.md

 [![license][license]][license-link]

-## Introduction
+Introduction
 ------------

-I'm working on this amazing project, I will add functions which I want to implementation , fix the problem I encountered or even make some guides to make CHelper better.
+I'm now working on this amazing project, I will add functions which I want to implement, fix bugs I encountered, or write some guides to make CHelper better.

 Features
 --------